appcues/stifle/README.md

 # Stifle

-Stifle is a library for suppressing side-effects (raises, exits, etc) in Elixir functions, allowing the developer to replay side effects in the current process or inspect the effect/return value safely.
+Stifle is a library for suppressing side-effects (exits, raises, throws) in Elixir functions, allowing the developer to replay side effects in the current process or inspect the effect/return value safely.